Avdan-OS/Avdan-JS/README.md

 ## Try it out

-1. Clone this repo.
+1. 🧑‍💻 `git clone` this repo.

-2. Run `cargo build && ./target/debug/proj ./test` to run a rudimentary sample extension, then paste the contents of the clipboard.
+2. 🔨 Run `cargo build && ./target/debug/proj ./test/clipboard` to run a rudimentary sample extension.

+3. 📋 Paste the contents of your clipboard.

 ## Security Policy